 If we talk specifically about telco, we need to focus on Mobile Data.
 A huge leap in 2018, in Q4 2018, the total number of mobile subscriptions were around 8 billion, with a net addition of 43 million subscriptions during the quarter and 88% mobile data growth from Q4 2017 to Q4 2018.

-Ericsson expects “5G estimated to reach 1.5 billion subscriptions in 2024”
+Ericsson experts foresee that “5G is estimated to reach over 1.5 billion subscriptions in 2024”

 And for MENA Region, Mobile data traffic forecasting to grow 9 times from 2017 to 2019.

-5G will represent 6% of the total traffic and the Subscriber penetration will increase to reach 69% at 2025.
+5G will represent 6% of the total traffic and the Subscriber penetration will increase to reach 69% in 2025.

 5G Is a Paradigm Shift